Mario Amzel: Career

 Amzel's department also ran two programs that helped connected Baltimore public school students to labs and science education programming.

 Research

 Amzel's research focused on a variety of topics, including: antibody structure, peptide animation, redox enzyme chemistry and evolution, protein folding, structure-based drug discovery, ion channels and transporters, ATPases, and study of other enzymes.
 His lab also studied PI3K, a cancer-related protein, and how proteins regulate sodium channels in cardiac cells.

-After his retirement, Amzel remained an active researcher, and worked on developing computational methods to calculate the changes that occur when a protein recognizes another macromolecule or a small ligand.
+After stepping down as department head in 2021, Amzel remained an active researcher, and worked on developing computational methods to calculate the changes that occur when a protein recognizes another macromolecule or a small ligand.